cisagov/ScubaGear/baselines/defender.md

 22. Click **Save**.

-## 2.6 Inbound Anti-Spam Protections SHALL Be Enabled
+## 6. Inbound Anti-Spam Protections

 There are several features that protect against inbound spam.
 Bulk compliant level, quarantines, safety tips, and zero-hour auto purge.

-### 2.6.1 Policy
+### Policies

+#### MS.DEFENDER.6.1v1
-- The bulk complaint level (BCL) threshold SHOULD be set to six or lower.
+The bulk complaint level (BCL) threshold SHOULD be set to six or lower.
+- _Rationale:_ TODO
+- _Last modified:_ June 2023

+#### MS.DEFENDER.6.2v1
-- Spam and high confidence spam SHALL be moved to either the junk email folder or the quarantine folder.
+Spam and high confidence spam SHALL be moved to either the junk email folder or the quarantine folder.
+- _Rationale:_ TODO
+- _Last modified:_ June 2023

+#### MS.DEFENDER.6.3v1
-- Phishing and high confidence phishing SHALL be quarantined.
+Phishing and high confidence phishing SHALL be quarantined.
+- _Rationale:_ TODO
+- _Last modified:_ June 2023

+#### MS.DEFENDER.6.4v1
-- Bulk email SHOULD be moved to either the junk email folder or the quarantine folder.
+Bulk email SHOULD be moved to either the junk email folder or the quarantine folder.
+- _Rationale:_ TODO
+- _Last modified:_ June 2023

+#### MS.DEFENDER.6.5v1
-- Spam in quarantine SHOULD be retained for at least 30 days.
+Spam in quarantine SHOULD be retained for at least 30 days.
+- _Rationale:_ TODO
+- _Last modified:_ June 2023

+#### MS.DEFENDER.6.6v1
-- Spam safety tips SHOULD be turned on.
+Spam safety tips SHOULD be turned on.
+- _Rationale:_ TODO
+- _Last modified:_ June 2023

+#### MS.DEFENDER.6.7v1
-- Zero-hour auto purge (ZAP) SHALL be enabled for both phishing and spam messages.
+Zero-hour auto purge (ZAP) SHALL be enabled for both phishing and spam messages.
+- _Rationale:_ TODO
+- _Last modified:_ June 2023

+#### MS.DEFENDER.6.8v1
-- Allowed senders MAY be added but allowed domains SHALL NOT be added.
+Allowed senders MAY be added but allowed domains SHALL NOT be added.
+- _Rationale:_ TODO
+- _Last modified:_ June 2023

+#### MS.DEFENDER.6.9v1
-- The previously listed configurations SHALL be set in the default policy and SHOULD be set in all existing custom policies.
+The previously listed configurations SHALL be set in the default policy and SHOULD be set in all existing custom policies.
+- _Rationale:_ TODO
+- _Last modified:_ June 2023

-### 2.6.2 Resources
+### Resources

 - [Bulk complaint level (BCL) in EOP \| Microsoft Docs](https://docs.microsoft.com/en-us/microsoft-365/security/office-365-security/bulk-complaint-level-values?view=o365-worldwide)